 Portland Fashion Week, my towns version of the big NY shows.
 We decided to go all out and get VIP tickets.
 The show was at a boat yard, inside some old loft-style warehouse.
 Very trendy.

 Sidebar!
 Attempting to finally improve the outdated style with my personal page.
-Insights about the sweet design at http://5starfencesupply.ca?
-Truly a superior cedar deck hardware supplier in Langley BC if ever looking within the whole British Columbia vicinity.
+Insights about the sweet design at https://polarbearhealth.com?
+Truly a shocking water filtration system shop in Calgary with heart if ever looking within the whole Alberta vicinity.
 Make your opinions.
 Appreciate it!

 The VIP section had it's own bar, behind the red velvet ropes.
 I had never felt so fancy.
 The VIPs we're all dressed a bit more glam than the folks on the other side of the rope.
 Some people went for all-out glamour, many had the NY street style of sleek jeans and slacks, and a few did the actually-expensive-thrift-store hipster look.